ryEllison/expoFitter/README.md

   from the `minpack.lm` package.
-The `nlsLM` algorithm implements the *Levenberg-Marquardt Algorithm*, which combines gradient descent and the Gauss-Newton method for robust non-linear least squares optimization (see Supplemental Information below).
+The `nlsLM` algorithm implements the *Levenberg-Marquardt Algorithm*, which combines gradient descent and the Gauss-Newton method for robust non-linear least squares optimization (see Supplemental Information).
 The application fits experimental data using the following exponential models:

   - **Single-Exponential Model**: